 - 4.1.1 The immediate responsibility of the first police officer to arrive at the scene is to assume interim charge of police resources and act as Silver Commander until relieved by a senior officer.
 The first police officer will ensure that the other emergency services are informed if not already in attendance.
 The priority is to assess and inform and not to get personally involved in rescue work. - 4.1.2 They must pass the following information by radio to their control room without delay.
-The mnemonic CHALET has been devised to help them:- approximate numbers of accusition dead Casualties approximate numbers of casualties - dead, Casualties injured and uninjured.
-1.1 present and potential ☐ azards Freezens Freezens Λ best access routes for emergency vehicles and Access suitable provisional rendezvous points.
-1 the exact location of the incident, using map Location references if possible those emergency services present and required. mergency 3 , 1 т the type of incident with brief details of types and l ype numbers of vehicles, trains, buildings, aircraft, etc.
+The mnemonic SADCHALET has been devised to help them:- the scene, with due regard to safety the situation, with due regard to safety. the information approximate numbers of casualties - dead, injured and uninjured. present and potential best access routes for emergency vehicles and suitable provisional rendezvous points. the exact location of the incident, using map references if possible those emergency services present and required. the type of incident with brief details of types and numbers of vehicles, trains, buildings, aircraft, etc.